distributedci/dci-blog/content/2022-09-01-preflight-integration-in-dci.md

 1. Certify the container:

     a.
-Run [Preflight](https://connect.redhat.com/blog/container-certification-tooling-ready-takeoff) `check container` certification suite on the operator image and ensure it is fully green.
+Run [Preflight](https://connect.redhat.com/blog/container-certification-tooling-ready-takeoff) `check container` certification suite on the operator image and ensure that they are entirely green.

     b.
 Run [OSCAP-podman](https://www.redhat.com/sysadmin/container-vulnerabilities-openscap) check to ensure the container is vulnerability-free.

     c.
-Create a certification project, "Container image", at connect.redhat.com and push there all test results.
+Create a "Container image" certification project at connect.redhat.com and push all test results there.

     d.
 Provide official information about your company and software to be displayed in the catalog and press the "publish" button to finish the certification process.

 2. Certify the operator:

     a.
-Run [Preflight](https://connect.redhat.com/blog/container-certification-tooling-ready-takeoff) `check operator` certification suite on the bundle image and ensure it to be fully green.
+Run [Preflight](https://connect.redhat.com/blog/container-certification-tooling-ready-takeoff) `check operator` certification suite on the bundle image and ensure that they are fully green.

     b.
 Create a certification project, "Operator Bundle Image", at connect.redhat.com, push Preflight test results into this project, and provide support and sales information for your operator.

     c.
 Open a pull request in the repository [certified-operators](https://github.com/redhat-openshift-ecosystem/certified-operators/pulls), providing the operator's manifests and metadata.
-Once the formatting checks are fully green, you could merge your pull request.
+Once the formatting checks are fully green, you can merge your pull request.
 This merge will trigger operator publication in the catalog.

 That means you have three test suites and at least two certification projects ahead of you: a container certification project to certify an operator image and an operator certification project to certify a bundle image.
 The overall certification scenario could become quite complex if you work in a disconnected environment and have to handle the mirroring.

 The good news is that DCI handles this complexity for you.
 All you need is to provide DCI with bundle and index images.
 DCI could automatically extract all containers, run required tests for containers and the operator and help you to debug by providing detailed logs out of [DCI UI](https://www.distributed-ci.io/jobs).
 Once everything is green, DCI could automatically create the certification projects in [connect.redhat.com](connect.redhat.com) and push the test results there.

 There are still some remaining manual steps: to provide official information about your software for the catalog and decide when to publish.
-To publish a container, press the button in the [certification UI](connect.redhat.com), and to publish an operator, open and then merge a pull request in [certified-operators repository](https://github.com/redhat-openshift-ecosystem/certified-operators/pulls).
+To publish a container, press the button in the [certification UI](connect.redhat.com), and to publish an operator, close and then re-open an automatically created pull request in [certified-operators](https://github.com/redhat-openshift-ecosystem/certified-operators/pulls) repository.

 ## How to run certification tests with DCI